Is it possible or do I need to be an athlete?

 This is a misplaced dread.
 The boats we use are called sit-on-top kayaks.
 Instead of sitting in to a boat you sit on top making them incredibly safe.
 They are also very easy to paddle even if this is your first time.
 They are two-man boats so there will be another competitor with you.

-Followed by a 2 km run through boggy ground and then a final 1.5km on a narrow road.
+Next is a 2.5 km run through boggy ground and then a final 1.5km on a narrow road.
 You should be able to do this section in 40 mins.

-The last 1km from the bike-drop to the finish-line.
+The last few metres from the bike-drop to the finish-line.
 It may feel like the longest journey of your life, but think of the elation as you cross the line.

 So that is the race.
 Are you fit enough?

 Six months is enough time to go from couch potato to being able to do the race in under 8 hours.
 You will not get fit however by thinking about it - you must do it!
-Four x 1 hour training sessions a week should be enough to get you there.
+Take a look at our training plan to get you started.

 We recommend you contact your doctor before you start your training to ensure you have no medical conditions that may be aggravated by your training.
 Ask your doctor about your heart rate and what level he recommends you should train at (especially if you are overweight).
 Get used to taking your own heart rate or buy a monitor.